-SNEBRN, we build partnerships across Canada that last much longer than the 5-year
+Completion of the

+Scientific Director

+Final SNEBRN AGM

+Editorial by the

+in Hamilton

+SNEBRN at

 Varennes Library

 Announcements

-Ш
+10

 13

+eSim 2016

 Awards &

 SNEBRN

 Workshops

+Network

-program and have both a direct and an indirect positive impact on Canadian society, its economic, social and technological progress.
-While the emphasis of the work was on applied research, significant advances were also made to the knowledge base on high performance buildings which aim to achieve net-zero annual energy consumption through energy efficient technologies such as geothermal heat pumps, solar source heat advanced windows, integrated photovoltaic/thermal systems and smart proactive controls.
+Through NSERC strategic networks such as SNEBRN, we build partnerships across Canada that last much longer than the 5-year program and have both a direct and an indirect positive impact on Canadian society, its economic, social and technological progress.
+While the emphasis of the work was on applied research, significant advances were also made to the knowledge base on high performance buildings which aim to achieve net-zero annual energy consumption through energy efficient technologies such as geothermal heat pumps, solar source heat buildingadvanced windows, pumps, integrated photovoltaic/thermal systems and smart proactive controls.
 We also had significant impact on national policies.

-Our final (5th) Annual General Meeting in Hamilton at McMaster University in May 2016 was a well-attended and productive 2day event with an extensive range of activities, including an Industry Day with much participation from industry partners.
-The nearly 120 participants included researchers, students and partners.
-Canada's
+Our final (5th) Annual General Meeting in Hamilton at McMaster University in May 2016 was a well-attended and productive 2-day event with an extensive range of activities, including an Industry Day with much participation from industry partners.
+The nearly 120 participants included

-participants benefited from the four days of presentations and workshops at eSim.
+eSim 2016, where much of the work of the Network was presented, took place right after our AGM, also at McMaster.
+The scope of eSim was expanded to include simulation modelling, and related experimental work.
+In addition, several building simulation workshops were organized where our students participated and most of the lecturers were from SNEBRN.
+Over 150 participants benefited from the four days of presentations and workshops at eSim.

 Network researchers and students received several national and international awards and distinctions from organizations such as NSERC, ASHRAE, CAE and IBPSA, which are overviewed in this issue.
 The Network graduated/trained nearly 140 HQP.
 Our graduates are in high demand, with several joining government labs, universities as professors and industry partners.
-SNEBRN led international research initiatives such as IEA SHC Task 40/ EBC Annex 52 - Netzero Energy Solar Buildings (NZEBs) and developed extensive international collaborations and partnerships.
-Over 220 journal papers and over 230 conference papers were published from the research, one IEA book (Task 40) and several other books / book chapters.
+SNEBRN led international research initiatives such as IEA SHC Task 40/ EBC Annex 52 - Netzero Energy Solar Buildings (NZEBs) and extensive international developed collaborations and partnerships.
+About 200 journal papers and over 300 conference papers were published from the research, one IEA book (Task 40) and several other books / book chapters.
 Several papers received best paper awards (e.g. ASHRAE).
 Several inventions are in the process of commercialization.

 Continued...